What is bounding box annotation?

 Multi-Layer Human Quality Review

-Tier 1: Peer review (20% sample).
-Tier 2: Senior annotator audit (5% sample).
-Tier 3: Domain specialist spot-check for safety-critical categories.
+Rigorous quality control annotation runs across three tiers: Tier 1 — Peer review (20% sample).
+Tier 2 — Senior annotator audit (5% sample).
+Tier 3 — Domain specialist spot-check for safety-critical categories.
 Each tier has defined pass/fail thresholds and escalation paths.
-This three-tier system is what allows Precise BPO to maintain a 98.5%+ accuracy rate across all delivered projects.
+This three-tier system is what allows Precise BPO to maintain a 99.8% bounding box annotation accuracy rate across all delivered projects.

 06